tigerfarm/tfptaskrouter/README.md

 ### Deploy the TaskRouter Worker Application and set the environment variables

-Agents will use their web browser, on their computer, to manage their status: offline, or available to accept calls.

-This application is ready to run.
 To deploy to Heroku, you will need an [Heroku account](https://heroku.com/) to host your application.
 Once you have an account, stay logged in for the deployment and configuration.